kenmaready/Cpp-ND-Route-Planning-Project/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains my code for the Route Planning project in [Udacity's C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

+For the user input (the x and y coordinates of the starting and end points), this version asks the user first to input two integers for the starting point, and then in a follow-up question asks for two integers for the end point.

 <img src="map.png" width="600" height="450" />